How to quickly combine the first and last names in one cell in Excel?

 You can use the formulas of =A2&" "&B2 with the same steps as above to get a full name roster by combining first name column and last name column.

-With the Kutools for Excel's Combine tool, you can quickly combine content from multiple columns (or rows) into one column (or row) without losing original data.
+With the Kutools for Excel's Combine Rows, Columns or Cells without Losing Data tool, you can quickly combine content from multiple columns (or rows) into one column (or row) without losing original data.

 Step 1: Select the range you will work with.

-Step 2: Click Kutools > Combine, see screenshot:
+Step 2: Click Kutools > Merge & Split > Combine Rows, Columns or Cells without Losing Data, see screenshot:

 Step 3: In Combine Columns & Rows dialog box, specify the settings as following:

-- Check the Based on row option in Merge Selected cells section;
+- Check the Combine columns option in To combine selected cells according to following options section;

 - Check the Space option in Specify a separator section;